MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerymultistring.md

 A pointer to a [**WDF_OBJECT_ATTRIBUTES**](https://msdn.microsoft.com/library/windows/hardware/ff552400) structure that contains driver-supplied attributes for the new WDFSTRING objects.
 This parameter is optional and can be WDF_NO_OBJECT_ATTRIBUTES.

 *Collection* [in, out]
 A handle to a driver-supplied collection object.
+If the method succeeds, contains a WDFSTRING object for each string assigned to *ValueName*.

 Return value
 ------------

 The method returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, this method may return an appropriate NTSTATUS error code.
+If the registry value is NULL, **NetConfigurationQueryMultiString** returns STATUS_OBJECT_NAME_NOT_FOUND.

 Remarks
 -------